 The targeted Ketogenic Diet involves the dieter consuming 25 to 50 grams of carbohydrates right before their workout, fueling their muscles for the duration of their training session.

-I recommend that you consume something high in carbohydrates approximately 30-minutes before working out for the best results.
+I recommend that you consume something high in carbohydrates approximately one-hour before working out for the best results.

 Not only do you want to consume a large number of carbs at this time, but you need to be wise about the carbs you choose as well.
-The best option is to consume simple and easy-to-digest carbohydrates before your training sessions, such as fresh juices or smoothies and high-glycemic foods.
+The best option is to consume complex carbohydrates which will provide energy for the longest amount of time possible.